Skip to main content

 Tracy Arm-Fords Terror Wilderness, located 50 miles south of Juneau, is a striking landscape crafted by water, ice, and time.
 This spectacular Wilderness Area cradles two steep-walled fjords that terminate at three of the most southerly tidewater glaciers in the Northern Hemisphere.
 Come experience what John Muir called “a wild, unfinished Yosemite,” and bear witness to the crescendo of post-glacial succession as old-growth temperate rainforest transitions to the powerful, calving face of a tidewater glacier.

-Our stewardship projects here are as various as the characteristics of wilderness.
+Our stewardship projects here are as various as the characteristics of Wilderness.
 Artists may assist rangers in monitoring cruise ship emissions, providing shipboard education, treating invasive weeds, recording wildlife, and monitoring solitude and recreation sites.

 The selected artist will participate in kayak training in Juneau before departing for the wilderness, and the district will provide all needed kayak and camping gear.
-Applicants should have backcountry experience and be physically and mentally prepared for extended primitive travel and camping in potentially arduous conditions.
+Applicants should have backcountry experience and be physically and mentally capable of extended primitive travel and camping in arduous conditions.
 Prior kayaking experience is beneficial.

 Glacier Bay Wilderness